outworkers/phantom/README.md

 - Collections can now be used as part of a primary or partition key.
 - Tuples are now natively supported as valid types via `TupleColumn`.
 - `phantom-reactivestreams` is now simply called `phantom-streams`.
+- `Database.autocreate` and `Database.autotruncate` are now no longer accessible.
+Use `create`, `createAsync`, `truncate` and `truncateAsync` instead.
+- `Database` now requires an f-bounded type argument: `class MyDb(override val connector: CassandraConnection) extends Database[MyDb](connector)`.
+- Automated Cassandra pagination via paging states has been moved to a new method called `paginateRecord`.
+Using `fetchRecord` with a `PagingState` is no longer possible.
+This is done to distinguish the underlying consumer mechanism of parsing and fetching records from Cassandra.

 Available modules